What does .IO mean and why is it popular?

 As you can see, the .IO domain extension creates opportunities any businesses or individual’s websites ending in “io”.

-Google recognises .IO as a Generic Country Code Top Level Domain (gccTLD)
+Google recognizes .IO as a Generic Country Code Top Level Domain (gccTLD)

 .IO extension means a shorter domain name